 Providing basic knowledge essential for all pilots, from beginning students through to the advanced certificates, this Federal Aviation Administration (FAA) publication introduces readers to the broad spectrum of knowledge required as they progress through pilot training.

 Ground effect is an aerodynamic phenomenon that if properly understood can be used to our advantage.
 The key is to understand what it is, what causes it and how it affects our aircraft.
 Armed with this knowledge, we can safely and effectively take off and land more smoothly.

-Learn more about Ground Effect and other factors of flight in the FAA Pilot's Handbook of Aeronautical Knowledge FAA-H-8083-25B.
+The the Federal Aviation Administration released a handbook that addresses information about the impact of Ground Effects and other factors of flight in the Pilot's Handbook of Aeronautical Knowledge

 Learn about maneuvers with these curated articles:

 Did you find this article helpful?

 Do you think we missed anything important?
 Let us know in the comments below!
 If you liked this article, fill out the form below with your email address to receive additional exclusive content!